Bootstrap test procedure for variance components in nonlinear mixed effects models in the presence of nuisance parameters and a singular Fisher Information Matrix: Theoretical results

 \begin{proposition} Let $\emv{\theta}=(\emv{\psi},\emv{\delta},\emv{\lambda})$ and $\emvr{\theta}=(\emvr{\psi},\emvr{\delta},0_{d_\lambda})$ be respectively the unrestricted and restricted maximum likelihood estimators of $\theta$.
 Under assumptions \eqref{ass:regularity1} and \eqref{ass:regularity 0-4} $(\emv{\psi},\emvr{\psi}) = O_p(\n^{-1/2}), (\emv{\delta},\emvr{\delta},\emv{\lambda}) = O_p(\n^{-1/4})$. \end{proposition}

+We emphasize that this result achieves the same rate of convergence as in \cite{rotnitzky2000likelihood}.
+However their result is not applicable here as the number of vanishing score components is greater than one, therefore the exact asymptotic distribution of the maximum likelihood estimators is unknown.
 The usual way to derive the asymptotic distribution of the likelihood ratio statistic is to consider a quadratic approximation of the log-likelihood around the true value of the parameter, based on a second-order Taylor expansion.
 However in our case, due to the vanishing score property stated in proposition \ref{lem:singularity}, this quadratic expansion is degenerate with respect to parameters $\delta$ and $\lambda$.
 Using a reparametrization of parameter $\theta$ as in \cite{testinghiroyuki2012}, we obtain a new quadratic approximation based on a higher-order expansion of the log-likelihood.
 We then apply results from \cite{andrews1999estimation} and \cite{silvapulle2005constrained} to obtain an explicit formula for $\lrtinf$.
 This new quadratic approximation involves a new matrix $\tilde{I}(\theta_0)$ which plays the role of the Fisher information matrix, and which is defined explicitly in equation \eqref{eq:quadratic2} of the supplementary material.
 This new matrix is no longer systematically degenerate, we can therefore state the usual assumption which must be verified case by case in real life applications.

 \begin{assumption} $\tilde{I}(\theta_0)\succ 0$ \end{assumption}